 To overcome the workforce challenge in home healthcare, an effective job description can make your home health business stand out and help you attract quality candidates.
 First and foremost, the goal of your job description should be to show what your company has to offer.

-In your job description, point out the advantages of working for your home healthcare business, such as flexible scheduling, competitive pay, tuition assistance for those pursuing nursing degrees and more.
-In addition to highlighting benefits of the role itself, provide a company overview highlighting awards, growth numbers, community involvement, and more.
+In your job description, point out the advantages of working for your home healthcare business, such as flexible scheduling, competitive pay, tuition assistance for those pursuing nursing degrees, and more.
+In addition to highlighting benefits of the role itself, provide a company overview highlighting awards, growth numbers, and community involvement.
 Your job description is your chance to get potential employees excited about the possibility of working for your company by highlighting what makes you a great employer.

 Whether you’re looking to hire an entry-level personal care aide, certified nurse, or any other home healthcare employee, you should also list any baseline requirements, such as certifications, in the job description.
 This can help you eliminate any unqualified candidates before it even comes time to review applications.